Skip to main content

 • Flexible Serialization: The SDK supports all serialization methods defined in the OpenAPI documentation, giving developers greater flexibility in handling API requests.

-What's New in Version 2?
+What's New in Java SDK?

 Improved validation